Reggy93/design-patterns/decorator/readme.md

 All above decorations can be used as multiple.
 Each skateboard type has its own price, as well as every particular decoration also has its price.
 The task is to create a configurator application that will sum up the total cost of configured skateboard.

+## Structure

+There are directories like:
+- `entity` - contains all the entities — skateboard types
+- `configurator` - contains all enhancers (decorators)